+The scan chain provides side band status indication between the add-in card and the baseboard.
 The scan chain bit definition is defined in the two tables below.
 The scan chain data stream is 32-bits in length for both the DATA_OUT and the DATA_IN streams.
 The scan chain implementation is optional on the host, but is mandatory on all OCP NIC 3.0 cards.
-The scan chain provides side band status indication between the add-in card and the baseboard.
+The scan chain components operates on the 3.3Vaux power domain.

 The DATA_OUT bus is an output from the host.
 The DATA_OUT bus provides initial configuration options to the add-in card.
 At the time of this writing, the default implementation does not use the DATA_OUT stream and is not implemented on the NIC.
-However, all baseboard systems that implement the Scan Chain shall connect DATA_OUT between the platform and the Primary Connector for future-proofing NIC implementations.
+However, all baseboard systems that implement the Scan Chain shall connect DATA_OUT between the platform and the Primary Connector for future-proofing NIC implementations and subsequent revisions of this specification.

-Table 16: Card Pin Descriptions – Scan Bus DATA_OUT Bit Definition
+Table 17: Pin Descriptions – Scan Chain DATA_OUT Bit Definition